 Student Stories

 “My degree means stability and a career I can always depend on.
-Nurses are needed desperately and I will be able to provide for my children.
+Nurses are needed desperately, and I will be able to provide for my children.
 I am so thankful for this support.
 One day, I want to be a donor.
 I want to help people like me, who are struggling through school.”